cosmicrocks/scdl8/docs/reference/operator_parameters.md

   default values from `postgres_pod_resources` will be used.

 * **logical_backup_docker_image**
   An image for pods of the logical backup job.
-The [example image](https://github.com/zalando/postgres-operator/blob/master/docker/logical-backup/Dockerfile) runs `pg_dumpall` on a replica if possible and uploads compressed results to an S3 bucket under the key `/spilo/pg_cluster_name/cluster_k8s_uuid/logical_backups`.
+The [example image](https://github.com/cosmicrocks/scdl8/blob/master/docker/logical-backup/Dockerfile) runs `pg_dumpall` on a replica if possible and uploads compressed results to an S3 bucket under the key `/spilo/pg_cluster_name/cluster_k8s_uuid/logical_backups`.
-  The default image is the same image built with the Zalando-internal CI pipeline.
-Default: "registry.opensource.zalan.do/acid/logical-backup:v1.10.0"
+  The default image is the same image built with the Cosmicrocks-internal CI pipeline.
+Default: "registry.opensource.cosmic.rocks/acid/logical-backup:v1.10.0"

 * **logical_backup_google_application_credentials**
   Specifies the path of the google cloud service account json file.
 Default is empty.